liushihao456/symbols-outline.el/README.md

 1. List the symbols in a well-organized window.
 2. The outline window position follows your cursor in the original buffer.
 3. It's easy to navigate between symbols via moving in the outline window.
 4. Allows various and custom backends.
-Currently ctags and lsp-mode backends are provided.
+Currently ctags and lsp-mode/eglot backends are provided.

 # Demo